 Learning some useful Shell-voicings for the song

 To learn the chord melody we need some chords to play with the melody.
 The melody of Autumn Leaves is mostly a pick-up with followed by a single long note on the heavy bar.
-You cna think of the first phrase as an example.
+You can think of the first phrase as an example.
 This makes it easy to add chords while the long note is sounding.

 Most of the chords that I use here are shell voicings, so it is a good idea to check those out in G minor.